seantanty/TeamUpApp/README.md

 * User can create a post to find team members.
 * User can search/filter other’s posts and express interest/leave comments to join a team.
 * Post owner can check the posts he/she created, select team member and form a team.
+* User can access to dashboard to check post status.

 ### Screenshots
 ***